gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 Configuration validation is a process that checks the structure of the `config.toml` file.
 The output from the configuration validator provides only `info` level messages.

-Please note that the GitLab Runner configuration validation is a _best effort_ and is currently only for informational purposes.
-It aims to assist users in identifying potential issues with their Runner configuration.
-However, it may not catch all possible problems, and the absence of any messages does not guarantee a flawless configuration.
+The configuration validation is a _best effort_ and is currently only for informational purposes.
+It assists users to identify potential issues with their runner configuration.
+It may not catch all possible problems and the absence of any messages does not guarantee that the `config.toml` file is flawless.

-Over time, the validation process will be refined to provide more accurate, comprehensive and useful feedback.
-It is recommended to keep your GitLab Runner updated to benefit from the latest improvements and enhancements.
+Over time, the validation process will be refined to provide more accurate, comprehensive, and useful feedback.
+You should keep your
+GitLab Runner updated to benefit from the latest improvements and enhancements.

 ## The global section